 It all starts with an idea.
-Become a client of SPARK’s startup incubator and business accelerator to access grants, work with mentors, and more.
+Become a SPARK client to access grants, work with mentors, and more.

 Are you looking for help launching a new product or service?
 Ann Arbor SPARK can help tech companies navigate the startup stage.
 The entrepreneurial services team has multiple programs and resources to help you get started, as well as affordable office space.
 Complete this form to get started.